jacg/liquidata/doc/mdbook/src/intro.md

 + Zero or more elements which
 + Exactly one sink, which consume

+TODO: introduce the 'capped pipe' terminology and emphasize that a capped pipe is essentially a sink.

 ## The simplest graph: `push` and `sink`

 Throughout the examples that follow, it is assumed that `dataflow` has been